alihassan-cs/sales-data-analysis/README.md

 # 📊 Sales Data Analysis Project

 ## 📌 Overview
-This project analyzes retail sales data using Python.
+This project analyzes retail sales data using Python and generates insights using data visualization.

 ## 🛠 Tools Used
 - Python